isomerpages/govtech-stp/_rgl-germany/00c-rgl-faq.md

 ### **Testing Arrangements Upon Arrival in Singapore**

 #### 22. What COVID-19 tests will I be subject to upon arrival in Singapore?
-Will I be subject to a serology test in Singapore?

 Travellers coming in on the RGL will be directed to take a COVID-19 polymerase chain reaction (PCR) test upon arrival at Changi Airport or Seletar Airport in Singapore.
 Please approach the airport ground staff upon arrival for assistance.